cs2103aug2015-w10-3j/main/Developer Guide.md

 UI maintains a reference to Logic, calling Logic’s methods directly to trigger processing of user-entered commands.

 ## `MainApp` Class
 This is the starting point and main driver of the whole program.
 It initialises an instance of the `MainLogic` class in `Logic` to be used throughout the lifetime of the program. `MainApp` can passes the value of the user input to the `MainLogic` class to get back a feedback string.
-The `MainApp` then decides what to be displayed on the UI through calling methods of the `TableHelper` class.
+The `MainApp` then generates what is to be displayed on the UI through calling methods of the `TableHelper` class.

 ## `TableHelper` Class